Getting Started with Diagram Component in the Blazor Server App.

-In this section, we’ll guide you through the process of adding Syncfusion’s Blazor Diagram component to your Blazor Server app.
+This section explains you through the step-by-step process of integrating the Syncfusion® Blazor Diagram component into your Blazor Server app using Visual Studio, Visual Studio Code and .NET CLI.
 We’ll break it down into simple steps to make it easy to follow.
 Additionally, you can find a fully functional example project on our GitHub repository.

 Prerequisites

-You can create a Blazor Server App using Visual Studio via Microsoft Templates or the Syncfusion Blazor Extension.
+You can create a Blazor Server App using Blazor Web App template in Visual Studio via Microsoft Templates or the Syncfusion® Blazor Extension.
+For detailed instructions, refer to this Blazor Server App Getting Started documentation.

-Install Syncfusion Blazor Diagram and Themes NuGet in the blazor server App
+Step 2: How to Install Syncfusion® Blazor Diagram and Themes NuGet Packages in the Blazor Server App

 To add Blazor Diagram component in the app, open the NuGet package manager in Visual Studio (Tools → NuGet Package Manager → Manage NuGet Packages for Solution), search and install Syncfusion.Blazor.Diagram and Syncfusion.Blazor.Themes.Alternatively, you can utilize the following package manager command to achieve the same.